flocasts/flo-angular/projects/flosportsinc/ng-env-transfer-state/README.md

 export class AppServerModule { }
 ```

 The collection of strings provided inside the `withSelectedKeys` static method will be plucked from `process.env` and transferred to the client.
-By default none are provided.
+By default variables with a prefix `NG_` are extraced from the server.
 Please be aware of the security risks involved when selecting environment variables.
 Do not expose sensitive information.

 ### Simple Usage